ksong21/ksong21/README.md

 ### Hi there 👋

-I'm a web developer with skills in React, Node.js, databases, UI/UX, and more.
+I'm a software engineer with skills in React, Node.js, databases, UI/UX, and more.